atskae/computer-graphics/tinyrenderer/lesson-3-hidden-faces-removal-z-buffer.md

 We compute the z-coordinate by adding some percentage `1 - u - v` of `p0.z` with some percentage `u` of `p1.z` with some percentage `v` of `p2.z`.

+[This video](https://www.youtube.com/watch?v=p3tYG9im0aE) is a *great* explanation of the relationship between Barycentric coordinates, linear interpolation, and z-buffering!

 First bug:

 I did update the logic to compute the barycentric coordinates... looks like they don't even render triangles anymore...